THE INTERNATIONAL MAGAZINE OF CERAMIC ART AND CRAFT

 Potters, collectors, enthusiasts, students, teachers, critics, gallery owners, artists and designers all read Ceramic Review for its mix of practical and critical features on contemporary ceramic art and craft, around the world.

 www.ceramicreview.com will help you find out about the magazine and how you can contribute.
-You can search our archive for access to thirty years of knowledge; find links to other sites; buy a gift subscription for a friend; order our books; renew your subscription or email us with your ceramic news and queries.
+You can search the listings, buy a gift subscription for a friend, order Ceramic Review publications, renew your subscription, or find your nearest stockists.

 Also in this issue:

 Raw Talent /The life and powerful pots of Danish ceramist Hans Vangsø, explored by Lindsey Brown

 A Glimpse Inside / Helen Walsh takes us behind the scenes of Matthew Darbyshire: WA Ismay Collection

 A Marriage of Art & Science / John Christian helps us discover the experiences influencing Peter Smith’s practice

 Broadening the Mind / The prominence of clay at the 55th Venice Biennale, writes Andy Christian, is significant

 Slip Trailing / Dylan Bowen shares his love of slip

 Opalescent Chun-style Glazes / Linda Bloomfield explains recipes and methods